Tonight's actual moon phase and image of the moon

 It will also warn you about upcoming full moon dates and new moon dates.

-Because the waxing crescent moon is nearly on a line with the Earth and sun, the "day side" is facing mostly away from us.
-We see only a slender fraction of the day side: a crescent moon.
-Each evening, because the moon is moving eastward in orbit around Earth, the moon appears farther from the sunset glare.
-Each evening, as the moon's orbital motion carries it away from the Earth/sun line, we see more of the moon's day side.
-Thus the crescent in the west after sunset appears to wax, or grow fatter each evening.
+Because the moon is nearly on a line with the Earth and sun again, the "day side" of the moon is facing mostly away from us once more.
+We see only a slender fraction of the moon's day side: a crescent moon.
+Each morning before dawn, because the moon is moving eastward in orbit around Earth, the moon appears closer to the sunrise glare.
+We see less and less of the moon's day side, and thus the crescent in the east before dawn appears thinner each day.

 Read more at EarthSky.org